 • To what extent the project's schedule and budget are realistic, credible and appropriate.

-• To what extent the project's activities are appropriate for creating conditions for the development of the envisioned innovation in quantum or synthetic biology.
+• To what extent are the project's activities appropriate for creating the conditions for the development of the intended innovation within quantum or synthetic biology.

-• How well aspects relating to gender equality have been integrated into the project plan.
+• How well aspects related to gender equality have been integrated into the project plan.

-The assessment is based on proposal submitted via Vinnova's e-services and assessed in competition.
+The assessment is based on proposal submitted via Vinnova's e-services and is assessed in a competitive manner.
 Applications received are first reviewed with regard to the formal requirements.

 The overall assessment results in a recommendation, based on which Vinnova makes a decision.
 Vinnova reserves the right to apply a portfolio perspective in the selection.

-• When we have assessed all applications, we will send a decision in which we either grant or reject your proposal.
-In the decision, we state how much funding each party in the project is granted.
+• Once we have assessed all applications, we will send you a decision either granting or rejecting your proposal.
+In the decision, we state how much funding each party in the project will be granted.
 Our decision cannot be appealed.

-If we grant your proposal you must follow our general terms and conditions for funding.
-The terms and conditions include this:
+If we grant your proposal, you must follow our general terms and conditions for funding.
+The terms include, among other things:

-• That you must sign a special document in which you undertake to carry out the project.
+• That you will sign a special document in which you commit to carrying out the project.

-• That you must report your costs and results to us regularly during the project.
+• That you report your costs and results to us regularly during the project.

-• That you, if you are several parties, must agree on what applies to the project in a project agreement.
+• That you, if you are multiple parties, must agree on what applies to the project in a project agreement.

 • How the results will be used, and how any scientific publication will take place.